apache/struts-site/source/core-developers/result-types.md

 ## Default result type

-In `struts-default.xml` the Dispatcher result type is registered as a default result type, which means you don't have to specify the `type` attribute if yoy want to use it:
+In `struts-default.xml` the Dispatcher result type is registered as a default result type, which means you don't have to specify the `type` attribute if you want to use it:

 ```xml
 <result name="success">/WEB-INF/index.jsp</result>